gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 ## Required Components

+Each of the following directories contains a README.md with information on how to use the component.

 #### [StemPianoIPS2 Firmware link](../../firmware/releases/StemPianoIPS2/)
 Arduino library firmware that runs on the Integrated Processing System (IPS) hardware.
 Copy this code to the Arduino library location or to the same directory as the hammer firmware.